Your Ketchup Probably Came from Xinjiang

 The tomatoes are picked in the field.
 Once they’ve been picked they are put in massive trailers pulled by tractors.

 These trailers filled with tomatoes are transported to the nearest processing center here in Xinjiang, China.

 After being brought to the plant, the tomatoes are washed in the same trailer in which they were transported.

-The resulting tomato paste is literally shipped in these blue barrels.
+The resulting tomato paste is literally shipped in massive blue barrels around the world.